BuZZra18/DiceGame/README.md

 # DiceGame
-This was a walkthrough project I did as a requirement for a course in udemy.
+This was a walkthrough project I did as a requirement for udemy coruse (The Complete 2023 Web Development Bootcamp) by Dr.Angela Yu.